viragtiwari/Dementia_detection/README.md

 5. Alzheimer's Disease and Healthy Aging Data: https://catalog.data.gov/dataset/alzheimers-disease-and-healthy-aging-data
 6. Nature Article on Alzheimer's: https://www.nature.com/articles/s41598-020-79243-9
 7. EPAD Dataset on Alzheimer's Disease Workbench: https://cordis.europa.eu/article/id/429468-the-final-epad-dataset-is-now-available-on-the-alzheimer-s-disease-workbench

-## Note

-This project is for educational and research purposes.
-Always consult with healthcare professionals for medical diagnoses and treatment.

-Currently improving the model and making sure model is actually accurate :)